HexmosTech/Ansika/README.md

 #### Github Workflow

-The github workflow mentioned in the file (build-and-release.yml) will handle the binary creation and release of the binary.
+The github workflow mentioned in the file [build-and-release.yml](./.github/build-and-release.yml) will handle the binary creation and release of the binary.

 - First commit your changes.
 - Then create a tag name using the command `git tag v1.0.0`.
 - Push the changes.

-if you encounter any permission issues in the workflow follow this steps:
+If you encounter any permission issues in the workflow follow this steps:

 - Go to the repository "Settings".
 - After that, it will show you a left pane where you will find "Actions"
 - Expand the "Actions" tab